awsdocs/amazon-ec2-user-guide-windows/doc_source/ebs-using-volumes.md

 **To make an EBS volume available for use using the DiskPart command line tool**

 1. Log in to your Windows instance using Remote Desktop\.
-For more information, see [Connecting to your Windows instance](connecting_to_windows_instance.md)\.
+For more information, see [Connect to your Windows instance](connecting_to_windows_instance.md)\.

 1. Create a new script file named `diskpart.txt`\.